-- Student submits the Department of Anthropology Advising Form in the Blackboard for ANT_Concentrators.
+- Student submits the Department of Anthropology Advising Form in the Canvas for ANT_Concentrators.

-- Undergraduate Administrator reviews the two completed forms and communicates with student, as needed, by email or by scheduled meeting.
+- The department reviews the two completed forms and communicates with student, as needed, by email or by scheduled meeting.

 - Director of Undergraduate Studies approves student's course plan.